MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 - [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview) is an analytics service that combines capabilities of data engineering, data warehousing, data science, real-time and business intelligence.
 In this solution:

   - [Fabric data engineering capabilities](/fabric/data-engineering/data-engineering-overview) provide collaborative platform for data engineers, data scientists, data analysts, and business intelligence (BI) professionals to do their job.
-Powered by serverless compute engines, this is the key component that brings business value producing insights that are destributed to end consumers.
+Powered by serverless compute engines, this is the key component that brings business value producing insights that are distributed to end consumers.

 - [Azure SQL Database](/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview)/[Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas) is a relational database service built for the cloud.
 In this solution, it holds the enterprise data warehouse and performs ETL/ELT activities that use stored procedures or externals packages.